Dhoven23/ReX/README.md

 3. How is it preditive? you train a local NN with the wavelet coefficients as inputs, (essentially a modified DMD) and the future coefficients as outputs.
 Since these coefficients are multiscale, they capture predictive data automatically, just like you can reconstruct an image from a subset of pixels if you can from those pixels extract the fourier transform of the image at large, which is highly structured, you can construct a global 'movie' of how the network is changing if you can extract the Wavlet coefficients for nearby nodes. please ask questions, that was a lot.

+4. if we get this right.... could revolutionize wireless communication. no more servers and cell towers, at least in cities.

 ### Scoring
 Stability
 Consistency (same as stability?)